Torus actions on free associative algebras, lifting and Bia{\l}ynicki-Birula type theorems: Positive-root torus actions

-In his work \cite{Yag1,Yag3}, Yagzhev considers finite-rowed matrices, i.e. matrices which contain in each row only a finite number of non-zero entries, whose rows and columns are enumerated by positive integers.
-The entries belong to the skew field $T$, which is defined as the right skew field of fractions of the Ore extension $R[x; \epsilon]$, where $R=\mathbb{K}(t)$ is the field of rational functions in variables $\lbrace t = t^{(s)}_m, \; s = 1,\ldots, n,\; m\in \mathbb{Z}\rbrace$, and $\epsilon$ is the automorphism of the extension $R|\mathbb{K}$ defined by
+In his work \cite{Yag1,Yag3}, Yagzhev considers row-finite matrices, i.e. matrices which contain in each row only a finite number of nonzero entries, whose rows and columns are indexed by positive integers.

+\begin{remark} We need to embed the free algebra $F_n$ into a skew field.
+While the straightforward approach poses combinatorial challenges, this problem was nonetheless resolved by Amitsur~\cite{Am}.
+Jategaonkar~\cite{Ja} subsequently demonstrated that the ring of fractions of any left but not right Noetherian domain contains a free algebra.
+This result inspired Cohn~\cite{Cohn1} to provide five distinct embeddings.